Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 ## syncIdentifier

-The `syncIdentifier()` and `syncIdentifiers()` APIs update the specified customer IDs with the Adobe Experience Cloud ID \(ECID\) Service.
+The `syncIdentifier()` and `syncIdentifiers()` APIs update the specified customer IDs with the Adobe Experience Cloud Identity Service.

-These APIs synchronize the provided customer identifier type key and value with the authentication state to the ECID Service.
+These APIs synchronize the provided customer identifier type key and value with the authentication state to the Experience Cloud Identity Service.
 If the specified customer ID type exists in the service, this ID type is updated with the new ID and the authentication state.
 Otherwise, a new customer ID is added.

-Starting with _ACPIdentity v2.1.3 \(iOS\)_ and _Identity v1.1.2 \(Android\)_ if the new `identifier` value is null or empty, this ID type is removed from the local storage, Identity shared state and not synced with the Adobe ECID Service.
+Starting with _ACPIdentity v2.1.3 (iOS)_ and _Identity v1.1.2 (Android)_ if the new `identifier` value is null or empty, this ID type is removed from the local storage, Identity shared state and not synced with the Experience Cloud Identity Service.

 These IDs are preserved between app upgrades, are saved and restored during the standard application backup process, and are removed at uninstall.

 If the current SDK privacy status is `MobilePrivacyStatus.OPT_OUT`, calling this method results in no operations being performed.

-This API updates or appends the provided customer identifier type key and value with the given authentication state to the ECID Service.
+This API updates or appends the provided customer identifier type key and value with the given authentication state to the Experience Cloud Identity Service.
 If the specified customer ID type exists in the service, the ID is updated with the new ID and authentication state.
 Otherwise a new customer ID is added.

 {% tabs %}
 {% tab title="Android" %}
-#### Java
+**Java** <a id="syncidentifier-android"></a>

 **Syntax**